Dennis M Marcus MD

-Dr. Marcus has been practicing vitreoretinal surgery in the CSRA since 1994.
+Dr. Marcus has been practicing vitreoretinal surgery in the CSRA since 1994 and is the owner and managing physician of Southeast Retina Center.
 Dr. Marcus came to Augusta after extensive training at the Massachusetts Eye and Ear Infirmary, Harvard Medical School in Boston.
 His 6 years of Harvard Medical School training included a research fellowship in ophthalmic pathology/ocular oncology, ophthalmology residency, and surgical fellowship in vitreoretinal surgery.
 Dr. Marcus served as Director of the Retina Service at the Medical College of Georgia in Augusta from 1994-2005 where he was a tenured Professor of Ophthalmology, Vice-Chairman and recipient of the Outstanding Young Faculty Award.
-Dr. Marcus has been treating patients at the Southeast Retina Center since 1998 and has joined our practice full-time as of June, 2005.
+Dr. Marcus has been treating patients at the Southeast Retina Center full time since 2005.

 Dr. Marcus is a nationally recognized teacher and innovator.
 He lectures throughout the country discussing the latest therapies for retinal diseases.
-He has presented scientific material at medical meetings on over 100 occasions and has published almost 90 scientific publications.
-He has received the American Academy of Ophthalmology’s Achievement Award and is also Editor-In-Chief of the American Academy of Ophthalmology’s Focal Points, a modular updated text book for the practicing ophthalmologist.
-Dr. Marcus is Professor of Clinical Ophthalmology at the University South Carolina School of Medicine in Columbia, S.C where he teaches ophthalmology residents and has a laboratory and National Eye Institute Grant funding studying novel methods to deliver drugs to the retina.
+He has presented scientific material at medical meetings on over 200 occasions and has published over 250 scientific publications.
+He has received the American Academy of Ophthalmology’s Achievement Award, the American Society of Retina Specialist’s Honor Award and was Editor-In-Chief of the American Academy of Ophthalmology’s Focal Points, a modular updated text book for the practicing ophthalmologist.
+Dr. Marcus has an international patent for novel methods to deliver drugs to the retina.

-Dr. Marcus has lived in Augusta since 1994 with his wife and three children.
-He enjoys running, weight aerobics, playing golf, and spending time with family and friends.
+Dr. Marcus has lived in Augusta since 1994 with his wife, Ronda and their three children.
+He enjoys pilates, yoga, playing golf, reading and spending time with family and friends.